Italian architecture: Fascist architecture

 Rationalist-Fascist architecture was an Italian architectural style developed during the Fascist regime and in particular starting from the late 1920s.
 It was promoted and practiced initially by the Gruppo 7 group, whose architects included Luigi Figini, Guido Frette, Sebastiano Larco, Gino Pollini, Carlo Enrico Rava, Giuseppe Terragni, Ubaldo Castagnola and Adalberto Libera.
 Two branches have been identified, a modernist branch with Giuseppe Terragni being the most prominent exponent, and a conservative branch of which Marcello Piacentini and the La Burbera group were most influential.

+Fascist styles often resemble that of ancient Rome, but can extend to modern aesthetics as well.
+Fascist-era buildings are frequently constructed with particular concern given to symmetry and simplicity.
+Fascist-styles of architecture are a branch of modernist architecture which became popular in the early 20th century.
+The Italian Fascist style was also greatly influenced by the rationalist movement in Italy in the 1920s.
+Rationalist architecture, with the help of Italian government support, celebrated the new fascist age of culture and government in Italy.

-Post–World War II and Modernist architecture
+Modern and Post-Modern architecture

 Two Italian architects have received the Pritzker Architecture Prize: Aldo Rossi (1990) and Renzo Piano (1998).
 Some of the main architects working in Italy between the end of the 20th century and the beginning of the 21st are Renzo Piano, Massimiliano Fuksas and Gae Aulenti.
 Piano's works include Stadio San Nicola in Bari, Auditorium Parco della Musica in Rome, the renovation works of the Old Port of Genoa, and Padre Pio Pilgrimage Church in San Giovanni Rotondo.
 Among Fuksas' projects (As of January 2011) are Piedmont Region Headquarters and Roma Convention Center - La Nuvola at EUR, Rome.
 Gae Aulenti's Italian works feature the renovation works of Palazzo Grassi in Venice and the "Museo" station of the Naples Metro.